 Step 1: Prepare the Glass

 Wipe down the glass you plan to use with cleaner to ensure a smooth, dry application surface.
+Lay down kraft paper to protect your surface.

 Step 2: Spray Paint

 Spray five thin, even coats of Krylon Looking Glass.
 Allow the paint to dry between coats.
-If you want to practice, try it on a clean glass sauce or pickle jar from your kitchen first before moving to your main project.
+If you want to practice, try it on a clean glass saucer or pickle jar from your kitchen first before moving to your main project.

 Step 3: Apply Vinegar Solution